 Given the limited nature of the appeal and the procedural posture of the matter-namely that it was dismissed with prejudice on the ground that the parent failed to appear at the impartial hearing-there was no development of an evidentiary record regarding the student through testimony or exhibits entered into evidence.
-Accordingly, the description of the facts and educational history of the student is limited to the procedural history of this matter, including the parent's filing of the due process complaint notice and the IHO's dismissal of the due process complaint notice with prejudice.
+Accordingly, the description of the facts and educational history of the student in this matter is limited to the procedural history including the parent's filing of the due process complaint notice and the IHO's dismissal of the due process complaint notice with prejudice.

 In a due process complaint notice, dated September 3, 2023, the parent alleged that the district "failed to provide adequate special education and related services for the student for the 2023-2024" school year (see Due Process Compl.
 Not. at p.
 1).
-According to the parent, a CSE last developed an IESP for the student on May 9, 2022, which recommended 10 sessions per week of special education teacher support services (SETSS), as well as related services (id.).
+According to the parent, a CSE last developed an IESP for the student on May 20, 2022, which recommended six sessions per week of special education teacher support services (SETSS), as well as related services (id.).
 The parent asserted that she was "not able to locate providers to work with the Student at the [district's] standard rates for the 2023-2024 school year and the [district] did not provide any" (id.).
 However, the parent indicated that she located providers who were willing to deliver the services but "at rates higher than standard [district] rate[s]" (id.).
 The parent requested an order on pendency (id. at p.
 2).
 For relief, the parent requested that the district be required to fund the student's program of SETSS at "an enhanced rate" and fund "all related services and aides on the IESP" via related services authorizations (RSAs) or direct funding (id.).
+1

 In an undated and unsigned prehearing order, an IHO appointed by the Office of Administrative Trials and Hearings (OATH) indicated that she was assigned to this matter, as well as 20 additional cases filed by the same attorney, and that the group of cases were "slated for omnibus Settlement Conferences and hearings" (Pre-Hr'g Order at p.
-1).
-The order indicated that the settlement conferences would take place before a different IHO and that cases that did not settle would be scheduled for an impartial hearing (id.).
+1).2 The order indicated that the settlement conferences would take place before a different IHO and that cases that did not settle would be scheduled for an impartial hearing (id.).
 The order indicated that prehearing conferences would not be held and that, if pendency hearings were needed, they would be conducted at the time of the impartial hearing (id.).
-The order set forth the dates and times for settlement conferences (October 12, 2023), status conferences (October 31, 2023), and impartial hearings (November 6, 2023) for all of the cases to be heard together (id).
+The order set forth the dates and times for settlement conferences (October 12, 2023), status conferences (October 31, 2023), and impartial hearings (November 6, 2023) for all of the cases to be heard together (id).3

 According to the IHO, the parties appeared at the settlement and status conferences for this matter (IHO Decision at p.
 1).
 A district representative and an associate from the parent's attorney's law firm who was "currently pending admission" to the New York Bar (associate) appeared at a hearing date on November 6, 2023, which the IHO indicated was related to "15 cases" (Tr. pp. 1-4).
-Of the original 21 cases included in the "omnibus" group, the IHO noted that six cases were
+Of the original 21 cases included in the "omnibus" group, the IHO noted that six cases were "IEP cases" as opposed to "straightforward implementation cases," and therefore, were treated

-&lt;sup>1 The district responded to the parent's due process complaint notice on September 20, 2023 (Dist.
+1 The district responded to the parent's due process complaint notice on November 10, 2023 (Dist.
 Response to Due Process Compl.
 Not.).
-The district confirmed that the May 9, 2022 CSE was last CSE meeting for the student (id. at p.
-1).